 If you want to watch your favorite shows or movies without having a cable or satellite package, there are many alternatives to cable TV.

 Consider checking out your favorite TV stations online at their channel websites or by browsing YouTube.
 You may find episodes and movies that they broadcast for free or for a small fee online.

 Or for a more substantial viewing menu, consider signing up for one of the streaming services mentioned above.

 Most of them come with a free trial – anywhere from seven days to thirty days long.
 And many don’t require you to sign a contract.
 You can stop or start the service as you please.
 Free trials are a great start to finding alternatives to cable tv.

 We’ve been using streaming services like Netflix and Hulu for nearly six years now.
 We find they fit our viewing needs.
 And we have no desire whatsoever to go back to paying for a cable TV or satellite package.

-Are you considering canceling your cable TV subscription to find cheaper ways to watch your favorite TV shows and movies?
-If so, there is a good chance that one of the options mentioned above will be right for you.
+Are you considering canceling your cable TV subscription to find cheaper ways to watch your favorite shows and movies?
+If so, there is a good chance that one of the best cable tv alternatives mentioned above will be right for you.